 Update Dec 2015 :

 A reader left me a comment questioning the throughput of this wireless connection.
 He suggested to collect some test data on the throughput using iperf which can provide some indication on how well the Raspberry Pi 2 is doing over the wireless connection.

 My initial test was done on a mixed 10/100/1000Mb network where the 802.11ac access point(AP) is sitting on the far end of the building and my Linux workstation is connected to a chain of mixed 100/1000Mb switches.
 The initial test results were not very promising, I can only achieve the throughput between 58.9Mb/s – 78.2Mb/s.

 A few days later, I gather up some equipments to setup a proper test network with all devices connected to a single Gb switch, e.g. the 802.11ac AP and the Linux workstation with Gb Ethernet card both connected to the same Gb switch.
-With the 802.11ac dongle attached to the Raspberry Pi 2, I ran the same iperf tests as before and I can now achieve the throughout between 110Mb/s – 190Mb/s, with several peaks above 200Mb/s reaching 203Mb/s at one time.
-This is faster than the Raspberry Pi running on wired connection alone which can only achieve the maximum of100Mb/s.
+With the 802.11ac dongle attached to the Raspberry Pi 2, I ran the same iperf tests as before and I can now achieve the throughout between 100Mb/s – 115Mb/s, with several peaks at 120Mb/s.
+This is almost as fast as running on wired connection.
+However, the test conditions may vary depending on your environment!

 In case people are wondering what other dongles will work with this driver.
 I recently purchased this TRENDnet TEW-805UB dongle, it’s cheaper and it has the same Realtek RTL8812AU chipset, it works with this driver without any issues.